 Place Mesh Over the Drainage Hole

-Before you place your succulent in the pot you've chosen, fill it mostly full of succulent soil.
-Leave a little bit of room at the top for roots and more soil later on.
+Before you place your succulent in the pot you've chosen, fill it almost (but not quite) to the top with succulent soil.
+Leave a little bit of room at the top, so the roots will have a comfortable fit, and you'll be able to add more soil later on.

-Fill the Pot to the Top with Soil
+Fill the Pot All the Way to the Top

-You want the soil in your pot to reach the top of the pot.
-Leave just a tiny bit of room between the top of the soil and top of the pot.
-Make sure the leaves of the succulent sit completely above the soil to prevent rotting.
+Now it's time to fill up the pot.
+You want to leave just a tiny bit of room between the top of the soil and top of the pot.
+Make sure the leaves of the succulent sit completely above the soil, to prevent rotting.

 Add a Top Dressing

-Once your succulent is potted and the top dressing is in place, leave it for 1-2 days before watering.
-This will give the roots time to heal before they start soaking up water and helps prevent root rot.
+Once your succulent is potted and the top dressing is in place, let it sit for one to two days before you water it.
+This resting period will give the roots time to heal before they start soaking up water, which helps prevent root rot.